pradeep-rajapaksha/laravel-vue-sample-project/README.md

 - locate into `laravel-api` directory
 - run `composer install` to install composer dependencies
 - rename `.env.example` to `.env` and update database connection settings
+- create new application in https://medium.com/me/applications
+	- use `http://[ip]:8080/callback/medium` pattern for the *Callback URL*
 - change meduim.com client configuration in `laravel-api/config/medium.php`
 - run `php artisan config:cache` to cache the env configurations
 - run `php artisan migrate` to migrate the database